harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 * Searching /r/steroids using https://camas.unddit.com/
    * Input `steroids` under `SUBREDDIT` and your key words under `SEARCH TERM`
 * Googling your question
-    * Also search this subreddit using google by performing the following query: `site:www.reddit.com/r/steroids &lt;Search String&gt;`
+    * Also search this subreddit using google by performing the following query: `site:www.reddit.com/r/steroids <Search String>`
 * Scrolling through a couple previous Ask Anything threads

 ### Don't be an Askhole